thegooddocsproject/templates/base-template/base-doctype-guide-template.md

 _{TBD: Add further guidance and sample text here.}_

 _{TBD: We are encouraging docset owners to branch a template and then customize.
 This branched version now won't track latest updates to The Good Docs Project templates.
 A more sustainable approach would be to have an accompanying configuration file which supports section inclusion logic and variables.
-A future toolchain would need to be setup before we could introduce accompanying config files.}_
+A future toolchain would need to be set up before we could introduce accompanying config files.}_

 * There are multiple approaches which can be taken to customize this template.
 These may depend upon:
     * The maturity of your project.